OCA/commission/commission/README.rst

    section.
 Leave it empty for settling all.
 #.
 Click on "Make settlements" button.
 #.
 If there are new settlements, they will be shown after this.

-For invoicing the settlements (only for external agents):

-#.
-Go to *Invoicing > Vendors > Create commission invoices*.
-#.
-On the window that appears, you can select following data:

-   * Product.
-It should be a service product for being coherent.
-   * Journal: To be selected between existing purchase journals.
-   * Date: If you want to choose a specific invoice date.
-You can leave it blank if you prefer.
-   * Settlements: For selecting specific settlements to invoice.
-You can leave it blank as well for invoicing all the pending settlements.

-#.
-If you want to invoice a specific settlement, you can navigate to it in
-   *Invoicing > Vendors > Settlements*, and click on "Make invoice" button.

 Known issues / Roadmap
 ======================